 Even though you were not sitting in the front row of a ballroom at a convention, you now have powerhouse suggestions for becoming a ROCK Star communicator yourself.

-Executive Speech Coach and Hall of Fame Keynote Speaker, Patricia Fripp works with individuals and companies who realize that powerful, persuasive presentation skills give them a competitive
+Executive Speech Coach and Hall of Fame Keynote Speaker, Patricia Fripp works with individuals and companies who want to stand out, gain business, and enjoy a competitive edge through powerful, persuasive presentation skills.